carbon-design-system/carbon/packages/motion/README.md

 ### Sass

-`@carbon/motion` exports a `carbon--motion` function and `carbon--motion` mixin that you can use to access the value of a motion curve or include that curve as the `transition-property` for a selector.
+`@carbon/motion` exports a `carbon--motion` function and `carbon--motion` mixin that you can use to access the value of a motion curve or include that curve as the `transition-timing-function` for a selector.
 To use these helpers, you can do the following in your
 project: